 Yea… Not great.
 So I decided to make a new one.
 This is so incredibly easy to do, and luckily I had everything I needed, except a few screws (Score!)

-Here’s What You’ll Need to Make Your DIY Towel Rack
+What You Need to Make A DIY Towel Rack

 - A Piece of Wood- You can buy new or use something you have out in your garage (like I did).
 Dimensions will depend on the size you want.
 If you are only adding 2-3 hooks, the wood can be shorter.
 Adding more will require a longer length.
 Height will depend on the hooks you choose to use.
 See how you can get free/discounted wood here.

 - Hooks– Amazon has some wonderful “farmhouse style” hooks for cheap, otherwise, Hobby Lobby has a great selection as well (just make sure you buy them the week they are 50% off)

 How to Make A Farmhouse Style Towel Rack